dirkwhoffmann/vAmigaTS/Agnus/BPLMOD/bplmod2/README.md

 ## Objective

-Similar to bplmod1 with 2 enabled bitplanes.
+Similar to bplmod1 with 2 bitplanes enabled.